-Step 1: Water the plant a day earlier for propagation.
-It strengthens the root system, thus making the plant ready for propagation.
+Water the plant a day earlier for propagation to strengthen the root system, making the plant ready for propagation.

-Now, peel off the offset like you separate orange.
-Take a sterilized sharp knife and cut the roots if you find it difficult.
+- Peel off the offset like you separate oranges, or use a sterilized sharp knife to cut the roots.

 You can plant it either in the soil or water.

 - Take a clean pot.
 Layer it with a few pebbles and half-fill it with the potting mix.